MaibornWolff/SecObserve/docs/usage/branches.md

 #### Parameters

-The parameters are set globally in the [admin user interface](../getting_started/configuration.md#admin-user-interface) and can be partially overridden per product.
+The parameters are set globally in the [Django Admin user interface](../getting_started/configuration.md#admin-user-interface) and can be partially overridden per product.

 | Parameter global | Description |
 |------------------|-------------|